 GENERAL: Friendly, affectionate pied boy that loves cuddles and being with his family.

-HEALTH CONCERNS: Food and seasonal allergies controlled by diet and antihistamines as required.
+HEALTH CONCERNS: Food and seasonal allergies currently controlled by diet and medication as required.

 BEHAVIOUR: can be reactive to dogs, less so than Brutus

 DOGS: Fine with Brutus and other known dogs, may react to strange dogs